 LEGEND OF LONGWOOD II

-‘Oliver’s Travels' is an animated climate comedy with a happy polar bear in the lead, that is destined to save his species from extinction.
-Whe he wakes up in a truck heading North,
+‘Oliver’s Travels' is an animated comedy with a happy, playful polar bear in the lead, that is apparently destined to save his species from extinction.
+When he all of a sudden wakes up in a truck heading North,

 all he wants to do is to escape and go back to his mum and his fans in the Zoo.
-To succeed
+To try and succeed

-he has to make an unusual pact with a cheecky fish called Fingers who has a hidden agenda.
+he has to make an unusual pact with a cheecky flying fish called Fifty who has a hidden agenda.